textpattern/textpattern.github.io/tags/learning/index.md

 </figure>
 ~~~

-Let’s walk through the markup for clarity.
+Let's walk through the markup for clarity.
 Immediately within the HTML `<figure>` tags is a Textpattern [images](/tags/images) container tag:

 ~~~ html
 …